-Scrum master helps the scrum team in product enhancement which means he makes sure that they develop all features following scrum methodology guidelines with full transparency among team members.
+The scrum master helps the scrum team in product enhancement which means they make sure that they develop all features following scrum methodology guidelines with full transparency among team members.

 The focus of Scrum Master is to remove any friction in communication channels among team members by making sure everyone follows scrum protocol correctly.

 Product Manager Plans and Prioritizes Product Backlog While Scrum Master Handles All Issues Related To Development

 The scrum master has only one responsibility: to make sure that scrum methodology guidelines are followed correctly by scrum team members.

 Product Manager Conducts Customer Research While Scrum Master Supports Team In Implementing Requirements

 The product manager – as already mentioned – plans and prioritizes product backlog based on product market research.

 They conduct market research to determine what users want from a specific product to develop a product that will fulfill these requirements.
 The product manager participates in daily scrum meetings.